 The Energy Act of 2008 (HB 7135) directs the Commission to include, as a minimum, certain technologies for achieving enhanced building efficiency targets established by the Act in the Florida Energy Code.
 Energy efficient roofs are one category.
 The Building Code act of 2008 (HB 697) directs the Commission to facilitate and promote the use of certain renewable energy technologies.
-This task was evaluated by the Commission's Green and Energy Efficient Roofs Subcommittee to the Florida Energy Code Workgroup.
+This task will be evaluated by the Commission's Green and Energy Efficient Roofs Subcommittee to the Florida Energy Code Workgroup.

 The Florida Energy Code Workgroup voted to adopt the Green and Energy Efficient Roofs Subcommittee to the Florida Energy Code Workgroup's recommendation that the Florida Building Code, Energy, shall be amended to provide minimum energy code credits (points) for the use of vegetative roofs.
 Additional energy credits may be achieved if documentation is provided to support the additional energy efficiency credits.
-These recommendations are proposed as modifications to be implemented with the adoption of the 2010 Edition of the Florida Building Code.
-Additional detail is included as "Appendix D" of this Report.
+These recommendations are included in the development of the 2010 Edition of the Florida Building Code.

-(Appendix D-Green and Energy Efficient Roofs Subcommittee Project)
+(Appendix D-Green and Energy Efficient Roofs Subcommittee)